organicaudio/useful-code-snippets2/docs/spring/spring-data.md

 4. visibility: only **public** repositories

 ## auditing

-loggin when entity is created and who created it.
+logging when entity is created and who created it.

 1. Use Annotation on fields:
    - @CreatedDate